DendrouLab/panpipes/docs/pipeline_config_documentation/pipeline_ingestion_yml.md

     If you want to keep all the raw data then set this parameter to False.

-### Files required for profiling ambient background or running dsb normalisation:
+### Files required for profiling ambient background or running dsb normalisation
 To profile ambient background or run dsb normalization, the raw_feature_bc_matrix folder from cellranger or equivalent is required.
 The pipeline will automatically search for this as a .h5 or matrix folder, if the {mod}_filetype is set to "cellranger", "cellranger_multi" or "10X_h5" based on the path specified in the submission file.